 For most species, the best time to trim trees is in the dormant season — November through March in temperate climates — because they are less susceptible to tree pests or diseases which are inactive then.
 Pruning in the growing season when pests and diseases are active exposes fresh pruning wounds to potential infestation and infection.
 Trimming trees in spring is possible, but you have to follow some important rules.

-You can safely remove some dead, damaged, overgrown, or dying branches in early spring – late March through early April – as long as you don’t remove too many tree branches.
+You can safely remove some dead, damaged, overgrown, or dying branches in early spring – late March through early April – as long as you don’t remove too many healthy branches.
 You don’t want to overly stress your trees during this prime growing season, which would also put them at risk of disease or pest infestations.
-A good rule is to avoid removing more than 10-20% of a tree’s branches in any one year.
-This applies to small and medium trees.
-Mature tree branch removal should be less than 10%.
+A good rule is to avoid removing more than 15-20% of a tree’s live branches in any one year for young trees, and no more than 10% for mature trees.

-When trees are rapidly growing, pruning wounds can seal and close faster, which is better for your tree.
-But you never want to over-prune your tree because it can stress it out as it continually tries to replenish its canopy.
+When trees are rapidly growing, pruning wounds will seal and close faster, which is better for your tree.
+But you never want to over-prune your tree because it can stress it as it continually tries to replenish its canopy.

 If you can prune your trees before they begin growing, that still counts as dormant pruning and is the ideal time to prune because of these benefits.